|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See HRB long-term trend chart] A long-term uptrend had started on March 23, 2020 at 11.29 and reached 68.45 on August 16, 2024.
 HRB gained -57.16 points, or -506.29%, in 229 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend support line (44.28) is broken.
-A broken support is considered to be a long-term bearish signal.
+The uptrend support line (45.67) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+HRB may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Short-term trend: [See HRB short-term trend chart] A short-term downtrend had started on October 20, 2025 at 52.90 and reached 28.16 on February 12, 2026.
-HRB lost 24.74 points, or 46.77%, in 115 days.
+Medium-term trend: [See HRB medium-term trend chart] A medium-term downtrend had started on August 16, 2024 at 68.45 and reached 28.16 on February 12, 2026.
+HRB lost 40.29 points, or 58.86%, in 77 weeks.
 The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 22.38 and resistance is at 39.36.
+The trend support level is at 20.61 and resistance is at 58.80.
 A Broadening Descending Wedge pattern is considered to be a reversal formation.
 It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a short-term trend.
+Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a medium-term trend.

 | |